 Motorsports accent lighting has come a long way in the past 25 years.
 It is now possible to install LED lights on just about anything.
 While many customers still prefer to have a professional install Boogey Lights® on their ride, doing it yourself is relatively simple using our DIY LED lighting kits.
 With some basic mechanical and 12vdc electrical knowledge, most of our light kits can be installed in a few hours.
 Here are some general installation guidelines you should follow when attempting a DIY install.
 These instructions are guidelines only.
+We also offer a section of HOW-TO VIDEOS which many customers find helpful.
 The tools you'll need and the processes you'll follow will vary slightly depending upon what you're lighting (e.g. motorcycle, ATV, RV, boat, etc) as well as how elaborate your lighting setup is.
 If you're still unsure as to whether or not you want to do the installation yourself, Boogey Lights offers INSTALLATION SERVICES at our Florence, KY location.
 So too do many of our dealers.

 Tips Before You Begin

 - Most installations require you to be able to access your ride from all sides.
 Make sure you have adequate working room.
 If you are lighting a motorcycle and have access to a lift, that's even better.
 If you are attempting to do the installation in cold weather, make sure the temperature isn't below 40 degrees as the promoter and 3M adhesive tape will not adhear properly in cold temperatures.